uiuc-ae353/uiuc-ae353.github.io/index.md

 ## Welcome to the AE-353!

-This website supports the course **AE 353: Aerospace Control Systems** taught by Prof. Melkior Ornik in Spring 2026 at the University of Illinois at Urbana-Champaign.
+This website supports the course **AE 353: Aerospace Control Systems** taught by Prof. Melkior Ornik in Spring 2026 at the University of Illinois Urbana-Champaign.

 {: .warning }
 > ⚠️ **Important Notice**